Smile with confidence again!

 Retention of full dentures greatly increases if they are attached to implants.

-Most missing teeth gaps can be filled with a removable denture.
+Most missing teeth gaps can be filled with a removable option.
 The primary advantage of this option is the reduced cost compared to that of bridgework or implants.
 These appliances typically last about 10 years.

 These dentures may need to be adjusted further when the extraction socket heals.